-The CDC also explains that "Susceptible people include those who have never been infected with HBV and either did not complete a HepB vaccine series per ACIP recommendations or who are known to be vaccine nonresponders."
+Susceptible people include those who have never been infected with HBV and either did not complete a HepB vaccine series per ACIP recommendations or who are known to be vaccine nonresponders."

-The CDC states that they now recommend the use of the triple panel test, which includes testing for

-- HBsAg

-- Anti-HBs

-- Total antibody to hepatitis B core antigen (total anti-HBc).
-This differs from prior guidance (hence the asterisk ), which recommended a single test of HBsAg.

-It is noted that "Any periodic follow-up testing can use tests as appropriate based on the results of the triple panel" (CDC, 2024b).
+The CDC recommends use of the triple panel test which includes hepatitis B surface antigen (HBsAg), antibody to hepatitis B surface antigen (anti-HBs), and total antibody to hepatitis B core antigen (total anti-HBc).
+Prior guidance recommended a single test for hepatitis B surface antigen (HBsAg).
+Any periodic follow up testing can use as appropriate based on the results of the triple panel (CDC, 2023d).